Taylor Swift Shatters UK Chart Record with 'The Fate of Ophelia'

 “The Fate of Ophelia” has officially become Taylor Swift’s longest-running U.K. No. 1 single, marking its seventh non-consecutive week at the top of the Official Singles Chart as of December 5.
 This achievement surpasses her 2022 hit, “Anti-Hero,” which held the No. 1 spot for six consecutive weeks upon its release.

-The journey of “The Fate of Ophelia,” which is featured on her album “The Life of a Showgirl,” began in October when it first reached the summit for three consecutive weeks.
+The journey of “The Fate of Ophelia,” featured on her album “The Life of a Showgirl,” began in October when it first reached the summit for three consecutive weeks.
 It was temporarily unseated by Kpop Demon Hunters’ “Golden” for two weeks before making a powerful return to score an additional four consecutive weeks at No. 1.

 In total, Taylor Swift now boasts five U.K. chart-toppers.
-These include 2017’s “Look What You Made Me Do,” which spent two weeks at No. 1, 2023’s “Is It Over Now?
-(Taylor’s Version)” for one week, and 2024’s “Fortnight” also for one week.
+These include 2017’s “Look What You Made Me Do” (two weeks at No. 1), 2023’s “Is It Over Now?
+(Taylor’s Version)” (one week), and 2024’s “Fortnight” (one week).

 Beyond singles, Swift continues to dominate the album charts with “The Life of a Showgirl” marking her 14th U.K. No. 1 album.
 This milestone solidifies her position as the international artist with the most No. 1s on the U.K. Albums Charts, a record she now shares with The Rolling Stones at 14.
 The overall top spot is currently held in a tie between The Beatles and Robbie Williams, both with 15 No. 1 albums.